This is the Official Information Page.

 1. Short Bio:

 Deborah Wiles is a Mississippian who grew up in Jasper County and in the Air Force.
 She moved often and Mississippi became her homeplace.
-She is the author of picture books and novels for young readers including Each Little Bird That Sings, a National Book Award Finalist, and Countdown, book one of The Sixties Trilogy.
-Book two, Revolution, was published in 2014 and was also a finalist for the National Book Award.
-Deborah teaches teachers and young writers around the country, and writes from Atlanta, Georgia
+She is the author of picture books and novels for readers young and old, including Each Little Bird That Sings, a 2005 National Book Award Finalist, and the documentary novels Countdown and Revolution.
+Revolution was a 2014 finalist for the National Book Award.
+Deborah teaches teachers and writers around the country, and writes from Atlanta, Georgia.

 2. More detailed version: